Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - **User votes on a proposal**: When this takes place, the contract whose proposal got voted upon, needs to be notified of that action to update its internal state with regards to the evaluation after the deadline set for interactivity.
 Afterwards, the main contract get notified of the action taken in order for other users to be notified too.
 - **User contributes to a proposal**: This calls for the user to pay to the contract and the total amount of contributions updated in the frontend.
 All other users are entitled to know of this change too.

-What other  in a proposal's contract would require an event to be fired?
+What other scenario in a proposal's contract would require an event to be fired?

 - **When a proposal reaches it deadline**: At this point, an evaluation is made, then the main contract must be notified that a proposal just timed out and if it either passed on time out or failed.
 - **A failed proposal's refundable balance reaches zero**: For failed proposals with funds already contributed to, must refund all contributed funds before being taken down from the platform, hence users must be able to voluntarily claim a refund.
 If successful, the user gets notified, if not he sees this outcome too.
 But immediately a failed proposal's contract's balance hits zero, the main contract must be notified to take that proposal down for everyone, as it is no longer relevant.

 Keeping in mind that Events are just data sent to the frontend for evaluation, how do we represent the actions we want to take to reflect these updated states using just data?
 First we must know what to send.

-Let's review each instance an Event would need to be fired and discern what kind of data would be appropriate to send out for evaluation.
+Let's review the instances an Event would need to be fired and discern what kind of data would be appropriate to send out for evaluation.

-- User creates a proposal: This calls for a complete representation of the proposal along with the contract information and the time of creation, to be sent to the main contract for other users to get their views updated that piece of information.
+- User creates a proposal: This calls for a complete representation of the proposal along with the contract information and the time of creation, to be sent to the main contract for other users to get their views updated with that piece of information.
 Hence we would be sending the following details of a proposal:
   - ID
   - Title
   - Link